 Sign up to my newsletter and receive the "preservatives that release formaldehyde" cheat sheet.

 Should You Avoid Formaldehyde-Releasing Preservatives?

 As I said, they won’t kill you.
 But, they may irritate your skin.
 I personally try to avoid them whenever possible because I think there are gentler alternatives around.
 And, if those exist, why not use them?

 The Bottom Line

 Parabens don’t release formaldehyde.
 But, other preservatives do.
-Grab the cheat sheet so you know what to REALLY avoid.
+If you have sensitive skin that reacts badly to anything, avoid them.

 Take The Guesswork Out Of Skincare Shopping

 Get access to the “Pro Skincare Library” for exclusive skincare routine “cheat sheets” and tricks to help you navigate the beauty aisles jungle like a pro and immediately know what to pick off the shelves to achieve the gorgeous skin of your dreams - even when you’re drowning in an endless sea of skincare products.